 WASA has contended that universal metering will result in a decrease in revenues for the utility and has argued for staggered implementation in order to minimize the impact on revenue.
 However, while revenues may initially fall, the anticipated reduction in metered customers' water consumption will delay the need for new water sources and the attendant capital and operating costs.
-Presently, it is projected that approximately TT\$107M would be required by WASA for the refurbishment and expansion works to water production facilities14.
+Presently, it is projected that approximately US\$500,000 would be required by WASA to develop the necessary hydraulic tools to guide the rehabilitation of wells, water treatment works and storage, in order to increase production from existing sources and provide water to localized water scarce areas; to implement focused and aggressive leak detection and repairs in those areas where it is intended to provide water into supply; and implement a conservation education campaign15.
 Future net revenues may consequently increase once universal metering is fully deployed and the anticipated behavioural change in consumption is achieved.